-The Panasonic RP-HC800 are solidly designed headphones that deliver great isolation.
-Unfortunately, they sound average at best, are a little uncomfortable and the stiff ear padding lets a lot of sound escape.
+The Panasonic RP-HC800 are sturdy headphones that deliver great isolation.
+Unfortunately, they sound average-at-best, they're a little uncomfortable and the stiff ear padding lets a lot of sound escape.
 They won't be the ideal headphones for office use and they're a bit too bulky and cumbersome for running or working out.

 The ear cups are large enough to easily fit around most people's ears and flexible enough to not feel rigid when on the head.
 The issue is with the padding used to cushion the ear cups.
 It's not soft, feels unpleasant and definitely could be improved.
 This reduces the HC800's comfortability significantly.